Racial Justice

 Racial Justice Committee

 Chaired by a high school member of the YWCA Board of Directors, this committee, made up of community members and YWCA Board members, spearheads the racial justice work of our YWCA.
 The group plans public events such as the Martin Luther King Jr. celebration as well as other educational and awareness activities throughout the year.
 Our efforts include collaborating with other community organizations to strengthen and expand our efforts.
-If you are interested in joining this committee email the YWCA staff person who assists the committee.
+If you are interested in joining this committee please contact Ilene H. Grady at the YWCA who serves on the committee.

 get in touch